kmoe/slack-pokebot/README.md

 ## About

 Idea and code by [@katyemoe](https://twitter.com/katyemoe).
 Awesome metrics feature and many other improvements by [@ChrisJMajor](https://twitter.com/ChrisJMajor).
 Come work with us at [Improbable](https://improbable.io).

-Still under active development - features should not be considered stable.

 ===